-3.4 CLEANING AND PROTECTION
+3.5 CLEANING AND PROTECTION

-- .1 Comply with manufacturer's written instructions for cleaning and protection of resilient products. - .2 Perform the following operations immediately after completing resilient product installation: - .1 Remove adhesive and other blemishes from exposed surfaces. - .2 Sweep and vacuum surfaces thoroughly. - .3 Damp-mop surfaces to remove marks and soil. - .3 Protect resilient products from mars, marks, indentations, and other damage from construction operations and placement of equipment and fixtures during remainder of construction period.
+- .1 Comply with manufacturer's written instructions for cleaning and protection of resilient products. - .2 Perform the following operations immediately after completing resilient product installation: - .1 Remove adhesive and other blemishes from exposed surfaces. - .2 Sweep and vacuum surfaces thoroughly. - .3 Damp-mop surfaces to remove marks and soil. - .3 Protect resilient products from mars, marks, indentations, and other damage from construction operations and placement of equipment and fixtures during remainder of construction period. - .4 Cover resilient products until Substantial Completion.